East Cliff, Bournemouth

 East Cliff is a suburb in Bournemouth, Dorset, England.

 History

 In 2016, and again on 17 April 2021, a landslide occurred at the cliffside.
+A flock of goats is kept on the cliffs to control plant growth.

 Buildings

 East Cliff is home to a number of expensive hotels, like Langtry Manor.
 Also in the area is the historic Russell-Cotes Art Gallery & Museum.

 Politics

 East Cliff is part of the Bournemouth East constituency.
 East Cliff is also part of the East Cliff and Springbourne ward which elects three councillors to Bournemouth, Christchurch and Poole Council.

 Transport

 Until 2019, the area was served by the East Cliff Railway.